Welcome to Pinwheel, the fastest way to securely update direct deposits.

 - Using the token generated in step 1, your client initializes the Pinwheel SDK to launch the Link modal.

-- The end user interfaces with the Link modal to choose their payroll provider, input their credentials, and consent to the direct deposit update.
+- Your user interfaces with the Link modal to choose their payroll provider, input their credentials, and consent to the direct deposit update.
 Simultaneously, Link sends user input via a web socket to the Pinwheel service which makes the direct deposit update in the user’s payroll provider.

 This private identifier is used to authenticate with the Pinwheel API server.
 The API secret must be kept private and never exposed publicly on the client-side.

-There are two types of jobs supported on the platform:
+There are two types of jobs we support:

 There are three Pinwheel modes: